The Rebellious Kingdom

 And even as he was speaking, the radiant glory light began to move out and enfold the form of the motionless princess, shining around her, and like a living flame kindling within her the same resurrection glory that enveloped him.
 She arose and beheld her beloved, her earthly beauty now swallowed up in heavenly light and glory.
 Before, she had been made beautiful; now she was all glorious within and without.
 Tenderly placing the gentle princess beside him on the horse, he returned with her to the palace…

+Who is this coming up from the wilderness, leaning on the one she loves?
 “Kiss me and kiss me again, for your love is sweeter than wine.
 How fragrant your cologne; your name is like its spreading fragrance.
 No wonder all the young women love you!
 Take me with you; come, let’s run!”
-(Song of Songs 1:2-4).
+(Song of Songs 8:5; 1:2-4).